Streams and Flow – Understanding

 If you select cross section profile in point info, the cross section for that section of the network is displayed in the profile window.
 The bottom of the stream is marked with a green node.

-Note that the cross section is sampled from an elevation, so if you want to change the cross section you can simply edit the elevation model using the standard workspace editing tools in a workspace.
+Note that the cross section is sampled from the elevation model, so if you want to change the cross section you can simply edit the elevation model using the standard workspace editing tools in a workspace.

 Length profiles